cfgauss/r-novice-gapminder/_episodes/10-dplyr.md

 > ## Challenge 4 - Advanced
 >
-> Modify your code from Challenge 3 to randomly select 2 countries from each continent before calculating the average life expectancy and then arrange the continent names in reverse order.
+> Modify your code from Challenge 3 to randomly select 2 countries from each
+> continent before calculating the average life expectancy and then arrange
+> the continent names in reverse order.
 >
-> **Hint:** Use the `dplyr` functions `arrange` and `sample_n`, they have
+> *Hint:* Use the `dplyr` functions `arrange` and `sample_n`.
+They have
 > similar syntax to other dplyr functions.
-Be sure to check out the help documentation for the new functions by typing `?arrange` or `?sample_n` if you run into difficulties.
+Be sure to check out the help
+> documentation for the new functions by typing `?arrange` or `?sample_n` if
+> you run into difficulties.
 {: .challenge}

 ## Other great resources